Happy, Texas: The Uncle Sam Band

 Happy is the home of the Uncle Sam Band which was organized in the 1930s and directed by Happy High School Band Director James Douglass Forbus.
 The Uncle Sam Band led a parade in Amarillo, Texas, during a visit by President Franklin D. Roosevelt.

-Famous sportsman

-Happy is the home town of Joe Cephis Fortenberry, who was the captain, high scorer and MVP of the first U.S. Olympic Men's Basketball Team.
-They won the first gold medal ever awarded in the sport.
-He also won two AAU national championships, one with the Globe Refiners of McPherson, Kansas, and one with the Phillips 66ers.
-He was AAAU All America four times.
-He is credited with inventing the dunk shot, ending the jump ball after made goals, and causing the goaltending rule to be instituted.

 Climate

-According to the Köppen climate classification system, Happy has a semiarid climate, BSk on climate maps.
+According to the Köppen climate classification, Happy has a semiarid climate, BSk on climate maps.
 The town has been hit by two (E)F2 tornadoes – the first on May 5, 2002, and a second on March 13, 2021.

 Environment

-The former Attebury Grain Storage Facility within the town was added to the Superfund National Priorities List by the United States Environmental Protection Agency in April, 2009 because hazardous chemicals were found in the soil and groundwater.
-Carbon tetrachloride, which was used to extinguish a fire at the storage facility in 1962, was found in a municipal water well, and several private wells.
+The former Attebury Grain Storage Facility within the town was added to the Superfund National Priorities List by the United States Environmental Protection Agency in April 2009 because hazardous chemicals were found in the soil and groundwater.
+Carbon tetrachloride, which was used to extinguish a fire at the storage facility in 1962, was found in a municipal water well and several private wells.